 Can you bring food to the hospital when having a baby?

 This was my biggest question when I was preparing to give birth.
 And the answer is yes! unless you are medically advised not to.
 While some moms do not feel like eating anything, some feel hungry and eating helps them keep up energy levels.
 It is always best to be prepared and pack a few snacks so you and your partner can enjoy them after you are done giving birth as part of your postpartum and breastfeeding essentials.

 From my experience, both my labors were quick and did not have time to eat.
 But after giving birth, I ate up all the snacks I had packed in my hospital bag coz I was drained out and hungry.

-Packing snacks to take in hospital bag not only makes it easier to grab and eat when you want but also saves a trip to running to the hospital pantry when you or your partner need that coconut water or the energy bar the most.
+Packing the hospital bag snacks not only makes it easier to grab and eat when you want but also saves a trip to running to the hospital pantry when you or your partner need that coconut water or the energy bar the most.

-Most hospitals now allow you to bring snacks in hospital bag.
+Most hospitals now allow you to bring hospital bag snacks.
 Gone are the days when hospitals never let women eat anything other than ice chips.
 However, it is a good idea to check if the hospital you have chosen allow snacks.
 And also a good idea to check with your doctor coz as per the latest research, low-risk pregnancies do not have any eating restrictions while in labor.

 Why do pregnant ladies eat ice chips?

 Pregnancy and contraction pain can cause vomiting and nausea.
 Eating ice chips prevent dehydration.
 Ice chips provide small amounts of water rather than big gulps lowering the incidence rate of aspiration is the biggest cause why ice chips are given to pregnant women in labor.

 Disclosure: This post contains affiliate links.
 As an affiliate and amazon associate, I earn commission on qualified purchases at no extra cost to you.

 What kind of snacks should you pack in hospital bag?